How to Disable Face ID on iPhone (Temporarily)

 - Fail to authenticate with a face five times in a row, after 5 unsuccessful Face ID attempts the feature will disable itself

-- Reboot the iPhone X, or turn on a previously shutdown iPhone X. You can reboot an iPhone X through a button sequence, or by using the Shut Down menu in iOS Settings on the device
+- Reboot the iPhone, or turn on a previously shutdown iPhone X. You can reboot an iPhone through a button sequence, or by using the Shut Down menu in iOS Settings on the device

 - Leave the device locked and unused for longer than 48 hours

-- Remotely locking the iPhone X via Find My iPhone will disable Face ID
+- Remotely locking the iPhone via Find My iPhone will disable Face ID

-As mentioned earlier, you can also disable Face ID completely by going into the iOS Settings app on iPhone X, then going to Face ID and turning the feature off with a toggle switch.
+As mentioned earlier, you can also disable Face ID completely by going into the iOS Settings app on iPhone, then going to Face ID and turning the feature off with a toggle switch.
 That may not be desirable for all users however.
-With Face ID completely turned off, users must enter a passcode successfully to unlock and access iPhone X, similar to how if you completely turn off Touch ID you would have to enter the passcode to access an iOS device.
+With Face ID completely turned off, users must enter a passcode successfully to unlock and access iPhone, similar to how if you completely turn off Touch ID you would have to enter the passcode to access an iOS device.